e2eSolutionArchitect/IT-Project-Management/communication/meetings/daily-connect.md

 ## Activity
 - Go round table and every individual shares update
 - Host of the meeting goes through the project board for work items status and updates comments
+- Send Minutes of meeting after meeting to all the invitees

 ## Plan Daily Conenct
 - Monday ( Start of the week )